In a present-day scenario, we are all so busy with our work that we don't have the time for cleaning our house properly.

 int a=0;

 Next, in the setup section, we need to make all the perspective pins as input or output using the pinModes() function.
-To send ultrasonic waves from the module, we need to enable trigger pin to high i.e all trigger pins should define as OUTPUT.
-And to receive the echo, we need to read the state of echo pins so all echo pins should define as INPUT.
+To send ultrasonic waves from the module, we need to enable the trigger pin to high, i.e all trigger pins should be defined as OUTPUT.
+And to receive the echo, we need to read the state of the echo pin, so all echo pins should be defined as INPUT.
 Also, we enable the serial monitor for troubleshooting.
-To read the status of the IR-modules, I have defined the irpin as input.
+To read the status of the IR modules, I have defined the irpin as input.

 pinMode(trigPin1, OUTPUT);